 - Students will walk through The Journey of Faith tour with an assigned guide and should be prepared to take notes in each room.
-Questions and themes to consider include: - What was Billy Graham committed to doing throughout his decades of ministry? - · How did God use Billy Graham's Crusades? - · What artifacts do you notice that directly relate to Crusades?
+Questions and themes to consider include: - What was Billy Graham committed to doing throughout his decades of ministry? - What artifacts do you notice that directly relate to Crusades? - What kind of results did the Crusades produce?